What is the Difference between Democracy and Dictatorship?

 • Free Judiciary: In a Democratic nation, the judiciary is an independent institution it itself, not answerable even to the ruling government.
 The rights of a judiciary are vested in the very constitution of a country.
 It ensures fair and unbiased operations of the judiciary, even if it involves giving a verdict against the government.

-• Rule of Law: What makes a country Democracy is its primacy for the rule of law.
+• Rule of Law: What makes a country democratic is its primacy for the rule of law.
 It takes precedence over everything.
-Under the law, everybody is equally answerable for its actions irrespective of their social or political status.
+Under the law, everybody is equally answerable for their actions irrespective of their social or political status.

 What is a Dictatorship?